Press release: Census shows continued decline in research-active clinical academic staffing levels

 Notes to editors:

-- This is the thirteenth data update to be published by the Dental Schools Council since 2000.
+- This is the 14th data update to be published by the Dental Schools Council since 2000.
 18 dental schools returned data on clinical academic grade, specialty, percentage full-time, source of funding, age, gender and ethnicity for each individual in post as at 31 July 2015.

 - For the purpose of the Dental Schools Council survey, a dental clinical academic is defined as someone who;